OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 Web servers have known error messages and formats.
 If one is not familiar with how they look, searching online for them would provide examples.
 Another way would be to look into their documentation, or simply setup a server locally and discover the errors by going through the pages that the web server uses.

-In order to bring these error messages out, a tester must:
+In order to trigger error messages, a tester must:

 - Search for random files and folders that will not be found (404s).
 - Try to request folders that exist and see the server behavior (403s, blank page, or directory listing).
 - Try sending a request that breaks the [HTTP RFC](https://tools.ietf.org/html/rfc7231).
 One example would be to send a very large path, break the headers format, or change the HTTP version.
-  - Even if errors are handled on the application level, breaking the HTTP RFC makes the integrated web server to show itself since it has to handle the request, and developers forget to override these errors.
+  - Even if errors are handled on the application level, breaking the HTTP RFC may make the integrated web server show itself since it has to handle the request, and developers forget to override these errors.

 ### Applications

-Applications are the most susceptible to let out a wide variety of error messages, which range from stack traces, memory dumps, mishandled exceptions, and generic errors.
-This happens due to the fact that applications are custom built most of the times and the developers need to observe and handle all possible error cases (or have a global error catching mechanism), and these errors can appear from integrations with other services.
+Applications are the most susceptible to let out a wide variety of error messages, which include: stack traces, memory dumps, mishandled exceptions, and generic errors.
+This happens due to the fact that applications are custom built most of the time and the developers need to observe and handle all possible error cases (or have a global error catching mechanism), and these errors can appear from integrations with other services.

 In order to make an application throw these errors, a tester must: